zopefoundation/zc.zodbrecipes/README.txt

 New Features
 ------------

-- You can now specify an email address in a packing crontab file.
+- You can now specify an email address in a packing crontab file to control where errors are sent.

 0.2.1 (2007-04-23)
 ================